supr3m3/mole/docs/raw/developer_schema.md

-[comment]: <> (Schema generation is currently broken.
-Once it is fixed, this file will be included in mkdocs.yml.)

 Mole supports the automatic generation of [OpenAPI](https://github.com/OAI/OpenAPI-Specification) schemas.
 This will allow users to see what resources are avaliable via the Mole API.

 ## ** Generating an OpenAPI Schema **

+### Generating a static scehma with the `generateschema` command.
-There are two ways to generate a schema for Mole:
+There are two ways to generate a static schema for Mole:

 1. Generate the schema using `./ml docs --generate-schema`
 2. Use the docker-compose exec command.